batram/UCH-ChainedChicken/UCH-chained_notes.md

   - players can walk through each other

 done:
+  Wrap up chains in one GameObject

+  Modifier menu
+    + custom buttons and code
+    + done for int and bool

   Preview in Treehouse

   Late join?
-   - transfer rules from host
+   + transfer rules from host

   Save/Restore Ruleset
-  - reset default broken
+   + reset default broken

+  Let host set chain length
+   + sync via network

+  Ability to pull on the chain
+  + pull while dancing?
+  + shorten the chain
+  + apply force